petermbear/petermbear/README.md

 - 👋 Hi, I’m petermbear.
 You can call me Eason or Xu Yichen
-- 👀 I’m interested in video game, movie, music, soccer, etc.
+- 👀 I’m interested in video game, movie, music, soccer, and so on
 - 🌱 I’m currently learning Canada BC education, grade 12
 - 💞️ If you also like what I like, you can contact me
 - 📫 yichenxu_174@outlook.com or 2772064425@qq.com